Omnigrasp: Grasping Diverse Objects with Simulated Humanoids: Experiments

 \subsection{Grasping and Trajectory Following}

 As motion is best seen in videos, please refer to {\tt \href{\link}{supplement site}} for extended evaluation on trajectory following, unseen objects, and robustness.
 Unless otherwise specified, all policies are trained on their respective dataset training split, and we conduct cross-dataset experiments on GRAB and OakInk.
 All experiments are run 10 times and averaged as the simulator yields slightly different results for each run due to \eg floating-point error.
-As full-body simulated humanoid grasping is a relatively new task with limited number of baselines, we use Braun \etal \cite{braun2023physically} as our main comparision.
+As full-body simulated humanoid grasping is a relatively new task with a limited number of baselines, we use Braun \ et \cite{braun2023physically} as our main comparison.
 We also implement AMP \cite{Peng2021-xu} and PHC \cite{Luo2023-ft} as baselines.
-We train AMP with similar state and reward design (without using PULSE-X's latent space) and a task and discriminator reward weighting of 0.5 and 0.5.
+We train AMP with a similar state and reward design (without using PULSE-X's latent space) and a task and discriminator reward weighting of 0.5 and 0.5.
 PHC refers to using an imitator for grasping, where we directly feed ground-truth kinematic body and finger motion to a pretrained imitator to grasp objects.
+Since PHC and PULSE-X require pre-training, we also include PPO-10B, which is trained using RL without PULSE-X for a month ($\sim$10 billion samples).